Frijol/climate-change/notes/energy/infrastructure.md

 ## Changing the system
 * It takes ~10 years (software) ~18 years (hardware) to go from research, through development and demonstration, then regulation, to roll out new operational technology to the grid.
 It's a waterfall-style development structure of sequential operations.
 [More than Smart, 15][More than Smart]
+* In the mid-1980s, cost of new high-voltage lines was $125,000-750,000/mile [Graves, 1-1][Graves]
+* Transmission capacity expansion can be the addition of new lines, but it can also be the addition of capacitors to smooth out congestion or of devices that redirect flow [Graves, 1-4][Graves]
+* In utility-scale planning, "short-term" problems use time horizons of a day to a week.
+Major short-term problems: unit power commitments, coordination of different types of power generation, reduction of transition costs by balancing when a thermal plant becomes a spinning reserve (using fuel without contributing useful power to the grid) vs. is shut down to be restarted much later.
+Seasonal planning problems: maintenance scheduling for large generating units, involving shifting of a large load to many less-economical smaller plants while the usual plant is shut down.
+"Annual" problems span a 1-3 year time horizon: operational budgeting, fuel procurement and inventory planning, maintenance scheduling, design and pricing of utility services.
+Production costing model is a key tool for annual planning [Graves, 1-6][Graves]

 ### Transition in major energy sources
 * Energy transitions are slow by nature.
 Oil took 50 years to climb from first commercial production to a 10% market share, and we continue to depend on prior dominant energy forms: coal, wood [Smil, 138][Smil]